sandstreamdev/std/README.md

 ##### Questions

-- How to get first N number of elements from an array?
+- How to get the first N number of elements from an array?

 #### unique

-Returns only unique elements of the given array.
+Returns unique elements of the given array.

 ##### Type signature